sustain and enhance the environmental and rural character of

 Hearing Hinsdale, a youth radio program created in collaboration with KVNF Community Radio in Paonia, Lake City Community School, the Hinsdale County Historical Society, and Lake City D.I.R.T., is now in it's fourth week!

-This means that our seven, local youth reporters have been dispatched to the field.
-They will use the new skills in interviewing and recording technology they practiced over the last three weeks to collect oral histories from residents who have connections to Hinsdale County's mining legacy.
+This means that our seven, local youth reporters were dispatched to the field.
+Using their new skills in interviewing and recording technology they practiced for last three weeks to collect oral histories from residents who have connections to Hinsdale County's mining legacy.

 This new, multi-media education program enables our youth to help preserve and share local history while learning radio production skills, evolving as writers, and developing soft skills such as tactful interviewing.

-Stay tuned for details about the upcoming Hearing Hinsdale listening party, which will take place in early November at the Hinsdale County Museum.
+The interviews were recently aired on KVNF Community Radio, and will be able to be heard by Lake City Residents at our upcoming listening party.
+Stay tuned for details about the upcoming Hearing Hinsdale listening party, which will take place this fall at the Hinsdale County Museum.

 PARTNERS IN STEWARDSHIP